cwhitti/internship/README.md

 # TCP-Based Commandline Chat Application
 This codebase serves as a case study for the AFRL.
 A basic demonstration is linked [here](https://www.youtube.com/watch?v=U73MY2SoXKI).

+## Use
+Once the server has been started, clients can begin connecting to a basic chatroom.
+All clients have a `properties` file (ex. claire.properties) which denote the server IP, server port, client IP, and client port, as well as the client username.
+The server recognizes the following command-line commands:

+### Valid Commands
+  - **JOIN**: Connects client to the chat
+  - **LEAVE**: Client leaves the chat but still stay connected to the server
+  - **SHUTDOWN**: Client leaves the chat and disconnects from server
+  - **SHUTDOWN_ALL**: Client shutsdown the entire server, ideally would be admin-only but it's not right now.
+  - **NOTE**: Default command, any message sent that is not one of the former commands

+### Unused Commands
+  - **JOINING/LEAVING**: Currently not used, but could be for some more complex UI

 ## Structure Overview
 Both client and server can communicate with eachother using TCP protocol.
 The client and server have shared structures which are read and recieved.